aws/sagemaker-tensorflow-extensions/README.rst

 .. role:: python(code)
    :language: python

-SageMaker specific extensions to TensorFlow, for Python 2.7, 3.4-3.6 and TensorFlow versions 1.7-1.12.
+SageMaker specific extensions to TensorFlow, for Python 2.7, 3.4-3.7 and TensorFlow versions 1.7-1.15.2 (Python 3.7 support is only available for TensorFlow 1.15.2), and for Python 3.6-3.7.
 This package includes the :python:`PipeModeDataset` class, that allows SageMaker Pipe Mode channels to be read using TensorFlow Datasets.

 Install
 -------